Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SoftwareSerial/Class SoftwareSerial.rst

 NA

-.. note :: “SoftwareSerial.h” must be included to use the class function.
+.. note :: "SoftwareSerial.h" must be included to use the class function.

 -------------------------